 The first thing he did was turn on a fan that blew cold air on me in a room that was already air conditioned to arctic temperatures.
 When I told him that the fan made me cold, he insisted that he needed it since he felt hot.

-A few minutes after he started my massage he got up and started to prepare a pot of tea.
+A few minutes after he started my Thai Massage he got up and started to prepare a pot of tea.
 When he was done he came back to me and continued the massage without any explanation.

 A few minutes later another client was done with his session.
 Apparently my therapist was the main cashier since he got up and collected the money from him.
 Again he returned without offering any explanation and kept working on me.